Lightning-Universe/Serve_component/README.md

 # Lightning Serve

-Lightning provides a simple python based serving orchestration layer for any frameworks on [lightning.ai](https://lightning.ai/).
+Lightning is a simple and highly customizable framework to orchestrate any ML frameworks serving on [lightning.ai](https://lightning.ai/).

 ## API